-\paragraph{\bf Steering CLIP to infer inappropriate content via prompt-tuning.} The manual handwritten prompts may not be the best way to query the model.
-Consequently, we used prompt-tuning \citep{lester_power_2021, qin2021learning, qin2021learning} to learn continuous optimal prompts.
+The manual handwritten prompts may not be the best way to query the model.
+Consequently, we used prompt-tuning \citep{lester_power_2021, qin2021learning, Hambardzumyan_Khachatrian_May_2021} to learn continuous optimal prompts.
 Prompt-tuning optimizes the prompts by searching for the optimal text embeddings for a given class label.

 Several variations employ prompt-tuning: Prefix-tuning, for example, learns a prefix to add to a sample's embedding \citep{qin2021learning} on every model layer. \citet{lester_power_2021} created new (prompt) embeddings only once by pre-pending a small vector to the original input embedding for all downstream examples. \citet{Hambardzumyan_Khachatrian_May_2021} updated both the input and final embeddings once.
 In contrast, we propose to learn the entire final sentence embedding once, obtaining one sentence embedding, $z_{emb}$, for each class label.
 In turn, the distinction of inappropriate and other images is defined as an optimization task using gradient descent as follows: where